Token Turing Machines are Efficient Vision Models: Evaluation

 \subsubsection{Read-Write Head and Fusion Choice}

 We explore combinations of read-write heads and fusion mechanisms outlined in~\cref{sec:vittm:architecture}. \cref{tab:rw_ablate} displays the ablation results for read-write head and fusion mechanisms.
-We observe that all read-write heads provide comprable accuracy, primarily differing in computational cost.
-As stated in \cref{sec:vittm:architecture:read-write}, we use Linear Attention~\cite{katharopoulos2020transformers} due to its efficiency and comparable accuracy to accuracy to Cross Attention.
+We observe that all read-write heads provide comparable accuracy, primarily differing in computational cost.
+As stated in \cref{sec:vittm:architecture:read-write}, we use Linear Attention~\cite{katharopoulos2020transformers} due to its efficiency and comparable accuracy to Cross Attention.